satvikaryan/api_depracated/readme.md

 The application includes robust error handling to ensure that users receive meaningful messages for various error conditions, such as missing authorization, incorrect request format, or issues with the external API.

-## Conclusion

-This application provides a secure and reliable way to fetch stock prices, making it a useful tool for anyone needing real-time stock data.
-The clear structure and comprehensive error handling make it user-friendly and robust.